OurProjectTeamSocket/oculus-battery-extension/README.md

 # oculus-battery-extension
 ADB is required

-<h1 style="color:red;"># THIS CODE IS EXTREAMLY UNSTABLE AND EVEN AUTHOR DON'T KNOW IN 100% WHAT HE DOING </h1> </br>
-<h2> IF YOU EXPERIENCED A ISSUE WITH OPENING GNOME AFTER INSTALLATION EXTENSION, REMOVE THE EXTENSION</h2>

 This is the commands to debug the extension: `journalctl -f -o cat /usr/bin/gnome-shell | grep "OBX"` with this command you can see only logs from this extension from gnome shell.

 You need to `git clone https://github.com/OurProjectTeamSocket/oculus-battery-extension.git .` into folder **THAT YOU MUST CREATE** with name "Oculus-Battery-Extension@ourprojectteam.com"